kaydoan/resume/README.md

   - Developing documentation templates for repetitive inquiries and FAQ's
   - A Mac helper application that drafts monthly release notes
   - An automated internal documentation website for all company polices, marketing, and sales materials

+# My Standard Week

+- Meet with or call customers to investigate and prioritize feedback and reported issues
+- Coordinate with engineering to deliver product updates
+- Size up and scope out the future roadmap for our web and mobile products
+- Design and prototype new features
+- Review and schedule work for product sprints

 # Education